MSIA/2020-msia423-ganguly-got/README.md

 	- Set `MYSQL_HOST` to be 3306
 	- Set `DATABASE_NAME` to be the name of the database created

-**To only query from the RDS database already created by the developer, refer to the
+**To only query from the RDS database *already created* by the developer, refer to Step 6: Verifying database creation

  - Set the environment variables in your ~/.bashrc,